 More about Dr. John P. Williams

 Dr. Williams is a breast cancer surgeon in Virginia.
-He founded and is medical director the Novant Health UVA Health System Breast Center which serves the communities of Manassas, Gainesville and Haymarket, Virginia.
+He was the founding physician of the Novant Health UVA Health System Breast Center which serves the communities of Manassas, Gainesville and Haymarket, Virginia.
 More information can be found at www.drjohnwilliams.com.
 Download Dr. Williams’ CV (here).

 This is the first “School for Breast Cancer Patients”